aws/aws-application-networking-k8s/docs/configure/environment.md

 Type: string

-Default: ""
+Default: Inferred from IMDS metadata

-When running AWS Gateway API Controller outside the Kubernetes Cluster, this specify the AWS account.
+When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS account.

 ---